sirisian/ecmascript-types/examples/typechallenges.md

 **Constraints versus checks.** These challenges are stated as generic *aliases* with constraints (`MyPick<T, K extends keyof T>`), and the builders are *functions*, so a bad argument is a thrown `TypeError` at the call rather than a constraint violation at the declaration.
 The two are not far apart: when a builder appears in a signature, the computed constraint form (`<T, K: keysOf(T)>`) restores the declaration-site check, and the thrown message is available in both cases.
 What the builder gives up is being checkable before its arguments are known; what it gains is saying which property was missing.

-**Where TypeScript wins, or draws.** Concat, Push, and Unshift: three of forty, and all three the same win.
+**Where TypeScript wins, or draws.** Concat, Push, and Unshift: three of eighty, and all three the same win.
 Variadic tuple spread is purpose-built syntax, `[U, ...T]` says it in six characters, and no reflection call will be shorter.
 Two more are honest draws.
 Absolute (529) stringifies and strips a minus in both languages, because the challenge specifies a string result and neither is doing arithmetic.
 AnyOf (949) is the more interesting one: truthiness is a property of values, but the challenge has no values, so the falsy set is enumerated by hand either way and all that differs is `.some` against recursion.
 When a problem is genuinely about types rather than about values wearing types, the two models converge, and that is worth knowing about the ones where they do not.
+The far end of the same scale is MinusOne (2257), where the encoding costs five helper types, a digit lookup table, and three passes over a reversed string to compute `n - 1`, and buys no range for the trouble, since the input literal is a float64 in both languages before either solution starts.

+Arithmetic is now the document's largest single theme, and it is worth collecting: MinusOne subtracts one with a digit table and three string passes; FlattenDepth (3243) counts depth with a tuple whose length is the counter; Fibonacci (4182) carries three tuple accumulators and performs addition by concatenating lists whose lengths are the operands; Chunk (4499) and Fill (4518) each keep a tuple counter as private loop state, and Fill additionally threads a boolean latch because there is nowhere to put a local; GreaterThan (4425) compares two numbers by searching for their digits inside `'0123456789'`.
+Construct Tuple (7544) builds a tuple by recursing once per element, and Number Range (8640) produces a range by counting a tuple to `H`, counting another to `L`, and subtracting the two sets.
+Eight challenges, one cause.
+The builder answers are `n - 1`, `d - 1`, a `for` loop, `slice`, `i >= start && i < end`, `a > b`, `Array.from({ length: n })`, and `Array.from({ length: high - low + 1 })`.
+This proposal's value generics make the arithmetic that the tuple encodings simulate available directly, and the encodings are not a failure of the people writing them; they are what a type language without numbers requires.

+Two genuine taxes on the builder are worth recording against all this.
+FlipArguments (3196) reverses a parameter list, and parameter records carry an `index`, so the builder must renumber them; TypeScript's `Reverse<P>` over a tuple has no such field to keep consistent.
+Richer reflection means more invariants to maintain, and that bill will arrive in larger amounts than this one.
+Trunc (5140) is the other: `Trunc<'-.3'>` is `'-0'`, and the obvious builder returns `'0'`, because `Math.trunc(-0.3)` is negative zero and `String(-0)` drops the sign. `Object.is` fixes it in one call, but the TypeScript answer never had the problem, since it does string surgery and never touches a number.
+JavaScript's semantics arrive with JavaScript's expressiveness, and negative zero is in the box.
 The pattern across the set is consistent.
 Where TypeScript has syntax for an operation on types, it beats a builder; where it must *encode* a computation (identity as a signature relation, iteration as recursive peeling, a duplicate-key check as a parameter that becomes `never`, a base case as `keyof T extends never`, whitespace as a hand-enumerated union of three characters), the encoding is precisely what the builder deletes.